DUI First 72 Hours: What to Do Right Now [2026]

 Not a single word.
 Not a vague post.
 Not a meme.
 Not a comment on someone else's post about drinking.
 Not a check-in at a location.
 Nothing.

+So the real question becomes: can you stay silent when the urge to explain is screaming?
 Set every profile to private.
 Tell your friends and family not to post about it either.

 Prosecutors review social media.
 Insurance companies review social media.
 Anything you post can and will be used.
+Go to your privacy settings on every platform right now and set them to private.
+Two minutes per app.

 The First 24 Hours

-Find the DMV deadline — this is urgent
+Find the DMV deadline, this is urgent

 Look at the paperwork you received when you were released.
 Somewhere in that stack is information about your driver's license.

 In most states, your arrest triggers an administrative license suspension that is completely separate from the criminal case.
-You have a window — usually 7 to 15 days from the date of arrest — to request an administrative hearing with the DMV.
+You have a window, usually 7 to 15 days from the date of arrest, to request an administrative hearing with the DMV.
 If you miss that window, your license is automatically suspended.
 No exceptions.
 No extensions.

 Right now: Find the deadline.
 Mark it on your calendar.
 If you cannot find it in your paperwork, search "[your state] DMV hearing request deadline DUI" and find your state's specific rule.
+Five minutes of searching now saves months of suspended driving later.

 Start contacting DUI attorneys